harryfyjiswalker/arc-vae/README.md

 <p align="center">
   <img src="/images/regional_and_field_panels.png" width="90%" alt="PROSAIL flow">
   <br>
-  <em>Table 3.
-Latent variable reconstruction performance.</em>
+  <em>Figure 5.
+Maize fields used in this study, from the Munich-North-Isar dataset.[17]</em>

 </p>

-We validate model performance on real world data using the Munich-North-Isar dataset, which includes LAI measurements for various fields for 2017 and 2018.
-NB specify dates.
-[It has the addded advantage of not requiring pre-specified growing season dates, which may be beneficial for larger scale mapping.]
+We validate model performance on in-situ LAI measurements from the Munich-North-Isar test site collected across the season in 2017 and 2018 for three maize fields (Figure 5).
+Within each field, data points are obtained at three locations.
+The data collection process is described in detail by Danner _et al._ (2019).[17]

 <p align="center">
   <img src="/images/Field Validation Results1.png" width="60%" alt="PROSAIL flow">